 Virtual Writing Center

 The Virtual Writing Center (VWC) is designed as a digital version of our face-to-face Writing Center (in the Howard Colman Library).
 While we recommend the rich communication of a face-to-face consultation, we realize that some writers find it inconvenient to travel to campus.
-This service is only available for Rockford University students; to find a link to the VWC, visit our Portal page.
+This service is only available for Rockford University students.

 Please allow up to 48 hours for us to read and respond to your draft.
 When we are overwhelmed with face-to-face consultations (especially during midterm and exam times), we may not be able to respond to requests for online draft reviews in a timely fashion.